With its bitter taste and garlic-like smell, neem oil has the ability to act like an all-natural pesticide that deters both insects and diseases.

 Benefits for Skin

 Here are some of the top neem oil benefits:

 Bed bugs are some of the hardest urban pests to manage, and bed bug bites are certainly something we all want to avoid.
 The Environmental Protection Agency (EPA) reports that neem oil, when combined with certain approved agents, can be safe and effective against bed bugs both at home and in commercial environments.

 In fact, the EPA says that cold-pressed neem oil is the only biochemical pesticide registered for use against bed bugs.
 Performance trials conducted show that neem oil helps control bed bug adults, nymphs and eggs.

 2. Serves as a Natural Insecticide

 The research demonstrates how a crude extract of neem can inhibit the growth and development of mosquitoes, while a crude powder can kill off mosquitoes (most likely by suffocating the insects).
-Overall, the researchers conclude that “both types of preparations can be made and used by local people to control mosquito breeding in anthropogenic habitats, especially in urbanized areas.”
-Azadirachtin is the component of neem oil that appears to be responsible for about 90 percent of its anti-pest effects.
+Azadirachtin has been found to be the component of neem that appears to be responsible for about 90 percent of its anti-pest effects.

 3. Assists Plants

 Neem can help boost plant health by discouraging unwanted pests as well as fungus.
 In fact, the EPA points out that “cold-pressed neem oil has been used for hundreds of years to control plant insects and diseases.”

 The American Orchid Society reports that you can use neem seed oil as a safe leaf polish, though some plants may be sensitive.
 A neem spray solution for plants (more on that later in this article) should completely cover all plant surfaces for maximum effectiveness.